 A Trusted Network Advisor

-Trusted network advisors are everywhere, but they are hard to find.
-Local resellers sometimes offer comprehensive services, but many focus on selling a short list of products and mash your problems onto their products whether they fit or not.
-National resellers, like CDW, often have trained staff to help small companies pick the right products and services for their needs from the many offerings available.
+Trusted network access advisors are everywhere, but they are hard to find.
+Local network access resellers sometimes offer comprehensive services, but many focus on selling a short list of products and mash your problems onto their products whether they fit or not.
+National resellers often have trained staff to help small companies pick the right products and services for their needs from the many offerings available.
 Larger local resellers often have the overview needed to guide your company to the right tools for your situation.

-How do you know when you've found a trusted network advisor?
-When they ask questions, they listen to your answers, and respond with a range of options to satisfy your needs.
+How do you know when you've found a trusted network access advisor?
+When they ask questions, they listen to your answers and respond with a range of options to satisfy your needs.
 They will understand and work with your budget constraints.
-They will explain the components and services they suggest until you understand how those will benefit your business.
-And they will keep you looking forward so your network doesn't hit a brick wall.
+They will explain the components and services of network access they suggest until you understand how those will benefit your business.
+And they will keep you looking forward to your network access doesn't hit a brick wall.

-Your trusted network advisor may be an individual consultant who coordinates services from diverse vendors to solve your problems.
-And you may need two or more advisors, depending on how wide ranging your information service needs.
+Your trusted network access advisor may be an individual consultant who coordinates services from diverse network access vendors to solve your problems.
+And you may need two or more network access advisors, depending on how wide-ranging your information network access service needs.

 You don't do your own taxes, roofing, plumbing, legal contracts, or automobile repair.
 Why try to build your own information services system, when mistakes mean your company can't function in the modern business world?